 Before the 1920s, people just lived with bad breath.
 It wasn’t until Listerine created a marketing campaign using a dusty old Latin word – halitosis – that made people think they needed treatment.
-Bad breath went from a pesky, personal problem to an embarrassing but common social stigma.
-An estimated 1 in 4 people will experience bad breath regularly.
+Bad breath went from a pesky, personal problem to an embarrassing social stigma.

 What Causes Bad Breath?

 - Tobacco.
-Smoking alone leaves an unpleasant smell, but smokers and oral tobacco users are at a higher risk for gum disease, another leading cause of bad breath.
+Smoking leaves its own unpleasant smell, but smokers and oral tobacco users are at a higher risk for gum disease, another leading cause of bad breath.
 Because smoking affects your sense of smell, you might not notice bad breath when it’s present.

 - Gum Disease.
 When the cavity-causing bacteria called plaque coats your teeth it can irritate your gums.
-If left untreated, it can form sticky plaque-filled pockets below your gum line that trap odor-causing bacteria.
+If left alone, it can form sticky plaque-filled pockets below your gum line, trapping the odor.

 - Dry Mouth.
 Saliva plays an important role in your oral health by cleansing your mouth and removing bad breath causing particles.
-Dry mouth naturally occurs during sleep and gets worse if you sleep with your mouth open, though many people suffer from persistent dry mouth even during the day.
+Ever been accused of morning breath?
+This is your culprit.
+Dry mouth naturally occurs during sleep and gets worse if you sleep with your mouth open.

 - Medications.
 There are more than 1,800 prescription medications that list dry mouth as a common side effect, but some medications cause bad breath when they’re broken down by the body, releasing chemicals carried out on your breath.